 In the past, the annual defense budget has roughly paralleled the expansionary pace of the economy – when the economy is booming, the defense budget spikes in accordance; when economic headwinds emerge, defense spending slows.

 What is noteworthy about the last few years in Chinese defense investment is that, under President Xi Jinping, who assumed office on March 14, 2013, there has been a slight decoupling of this former pattern – albeit in nominal terms.
-With inflation averaging 1.9% in January and estimates for the year ranging as high as 2.8 percent, the topline figure carries less buying power.
+With inflation averaging 1.9 percent in January and estimates for the year ranging as high as 2.8 percent, the topline figure carries less buying power.

 However, China’s actual defense spending figures are no doubt considerably higher than the “official” figure.